 Many novice or young athletes fall into the trap of thinking the only way to get faster is to always train fast.
 Unfortunately, this causes them to miss out on performance gains by neglecting Zone 2.

-Zone 2 training boosts your athletic performance on the cellular level.
-It improves your ability to utilize fat and effectively clear lactate, ultimately allowing you to train longer and get stronger.
+Zone 2 training enhances your athletic performance at the cellular level.
+It boosts your capacity to use fat efficiently and clear lactate effectively, helping you train longer and build strength.
+Here’s how.

 I have worked with professional and elite endurance athletes for more than 18 years, including cyclists, runners, triathletes, swimmers, and rowers.
 During this time, I’ve come to understand that Zone 2 training is paramount to improving performance.